hagezi/dns-blocklists/README.md

 *The blocklists were created for purely personal, private use.
 They were designed to avoid false positive domains as much as possible and not to block any needed features.
 Please [report false positive](https://github.com/hagezi/dns-blocklists/issues) domains.*

-*They can be used for* ***PiHole, Blokada, Diversion, PersonalDNSfilter, pfBlockerNG, PersonalBlocklist, DNScrypt Proxy, YogaDNS, AdAway, uMatrix, DNS66, GasMask, HostFileEditor, uBlock, AdGuard, AdGuard Home, AdBlock, AdBlock Plus, Opera, Vivaldi, Unbound & Co.***
+*They can be used for* ***PiHole, Diversion, PersonalDNSfilter, pfBlockerNG, PersonalBlocklist, DNScrypt Proxy, YogaDNS, AdAway, uMatrix, DNS66, GasMask, HostFileEditor, uBlock, AdGuard, AdGuard Home, AdBlock, AdBlock Plus, Opera, Vivaldi, Unbound & Co.***

 ***Listed on [FilterLists](https://filterlists.com/).***